 - Hold with two hands.
 One hand should grip the camera tightly and the other which will push the Capture button should be a little loose.

 - Shoot the picture away from your body.
 Your camera should be about a foot away from your body.

 - Take a Deep Breath and don’t breath while pressing the Capture button.

 There are some other extraordinary techniques for holding a camera, but they are considered advanced ones, hence they will be revealed in the post “Photo Journalism”.

 Image courtesy Color Pilot

-Composition is one of the ground rules of photography.
+The composition is one of the ground rules of photography.
 There are many rules to set composition of an image.
-The basic theory is to divide picture in parts (in your imagination) and see every part separately.
+The basic theory is to divide the picture into parts (in your imagination) and see every part separately.
 Take the photo as a story, and every (divided) part should be like a chapter of that story.